 Success in the Shenandoah Valley

-Sheridan’s fortunes dramatically improved in the late summer of 1864.
-Confederate General Jubal Early invaded the Shenandoah Valley, hoping to draw soldiers away from Grant’s offensive against Robert E. Lee’s Army of Northern Virginia.
-Early’s raid was so successful that his troops came within sight of Washington, D.C., causing a great deal of political concern.
+Sheridan’s fortunes dramatically improved during the Shenandoah Valley Campaign of 1864.
+Confederate General Jubal Early invaded the Shenandoah Valley, hoping to draw soldiers away from Grant’s offensive against Robert E. Lee‘s Army of Northern Virginia.
+Early’s raid was so successful that his troops came within sight of Washington, DC.
 Forced to react, Grant created the Middle Military Division and organized the Army of the Shenandoah to deal with Early.
-Over the objections of Secretary of War Edwin M. Stanton, on August 7, 1864, Grant assigned Sheridan to command both the new division and army.
+Over the objections of Secretary of War Stanton, on August 7, 1864, Grant assigned Sheridan to command both the new division and army.

-After a month of preparations, Sheridan’s army launched the first of several successful engagements against the Rebel forces in the Shenandoah Valley on September 19, at the Battle of Third Winchester.
-Following that battle, the War Department promoted Sheridan to brigadier general of the regular army on September 20, 1864.
+After a month of preparations, Sheridan’s army launched the first of several successful engagements against the Rebel forces in the Shenandoah Valley on September 19, at the Battle of Opequon.
+Following the Union victory, the War Department promoted Sheridan to brigadier general of the regular army on September 20, 1864.

 On October 19, Early surprised Sheridan by launching a counterattack while Sheridan was returning from a meeting with Stanton in Washington.
 Hearing the sounds of battle in the distance, Sheridan dashed ten miles to rally his troops to victory at the Battle of Cedar Creek.
 The battle was a resounding Union victory that virtually ended the Confederate presence in the Shenandoah Valley and aided President Lincoln’s reelection in November.
 A popular poem, written by Thomas Buchanan Read, entitled Sheridan’s Ride, made Sheridan a national celebrity.
 After the battle, Sheridan received a personal letter of thanks from President Lincoln and a promotion to major general in the regular army (effective November 8, 1864).

-Throughout the rest of the Valley Campaign, Sheridan also warred against civilians, destroying anything in the Shenandoah Valley that might be useful to the Confederacy, including crops, livestock, and infrastructure items, such as barns, mills, factories, railroads, and communications lines.
+Throughout the rest of the Shenandoah Valley Campaign, Sheridan also went to war against civilians, destroying anything in the Shenandoah Valley that might be useful to the Confederacy, including crops, livestock, and infrastructure items, such as barns, mills, factories, railroads, and communications lines.
 Residents of the valley referred to Sheridan’s widespread destruction as “The Burning.”
 By the spring of 1865, the Shenandoah Valley no longer provided aid or sustenance to the Confederacy.

-Sheridan’s cavalry rejoined the Army of the Potomac in March 1865 and hastened the end of the Civil War by relentlessly pursuing the Army of Northern Virginia during the Appomattox Campaign.
+Sheridan’s cavalry rejoined the Army of the Potomac in March 1865 and hastened the end of the Civil War in the East by relentlessly pursuing the Army of Northern Virginia during the Appomattox Campaign.
 At the Battle of Sailor’s (aka Sayler’s) Creek (April 6, 1865), Sheridan’s cavalry captured nearly one-fourth of Robert E. Lee’s army, as it retreated from Petersburg.
 The battle was the death knell of the Army of Northern Virginia.
-Three days later, at Appomattox Court House, Sheridan’s cavalry blocked Lee’s final attempt to escape the Army of the Potomac and the Confederate general surrendered.
+Three days later, at the Battle of Appomattox Court House, Sheridan’s cavalry blocked Lee’s final attempt to escape the Army of the Potomac and the Confederate general surrendered.

 Deployment to Texas